What are Dora Metrics & Why Do They Matter?

 Mean TIME TO restore- DORA metrics

-MTTR, or Mean Time to Restore, is the time taken to restore service after a failure.
-A high MTTR indicates issues with the incident response process, even leading to extended downtime, and software quality issues.
+MTTR measures how long it takes to restore service after a failure.
+A high MTTR indicates problems with the incident response process, leading to longer downtimes and software quality issues.

 4. Deployment Frequency (DF)